topac/moped-gridfs/README.md

 ## Performance

-Are pretty the same of mongo-ruby-driver (run the script perf/compare.rb).
+Are pretty much the same of mongo-ruby-driver (run the script perf/compare.rb).

 ## Installation